 So now we are introducing a second type of widget: one which, instead of something handled by code built into the shell, is handled by a function written by the user.
 They are completely equivalent; bindkey and company don't care which it is.
-All you need to do to create a widget is zle -N widget-name function-name then widget-name can be used in bindkey, or execute-named-cmd, and the function function-name will be run.
+All you need to do to create a widget is then widget-name can be used in bindkey, or execute-named-cmd, and the function function-name will be run.
 If the widget-name and function-name are the same, which is often the simplest thing to do, you just need one of them.